-- Do not store gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance - WHAT TO DO IF YOU SMELL GAS - Do not try to light any appliance. - > Do not touch any electrical switch; do not use any phone in your building. - Leave the building immediately. - Immediately call your gas supplier from a phone remote from the building.
-Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department. - Startup and service must be performed by a Factory Trained Service Technician.
+- Do not store gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance - WHAT TO DO IF YOU SMELL GAS - Do not try to light any appliance. - Do not touch any electrical switch; do not use any phone in your building. - Leave the building immediately. - Immediately call your gas supplier from a phone remote from the building.
+Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department. - Startup and service must be performed by a Factory Trained Service Technician competent in working with flammable refrigerants.